ZephyrLabs/notes/README.md

 # notes
-This is my collection of notes and documentation for my various projects
+This is my collection of notes and documentation

 Deployed at: https://zephyrlabs-notes.vercel.app/